zu37/CrystalBravesCookbook/Japanese/Oyakodon.md

 ### Cooking
 - On a small cold pan, pour vegetable oil, add the ginger, cook on low heat.
 - When ginger starts to release its aroma, add onion.
 Cook on medium heat for 3-4 mins.
+(Optional: season with pepper.
+I really like my food peppery)
 - Once they become slightly soft, take it off from the heat.
 Cool for 5-6 mins.
 - Put the pan back on low heat, add the chicken and marinade.
 Boil slowly.
 (7-8 mins)
 - Cook until chicken is bouncy and firm but not overcooked.
 Discard the kombu.
 - Turn the heat on medium high then add egg.
 Leave for a few seconds without mixing, then shake the pan a little bit to prevent sticking.
 - Slightly stir mixture then turn off heat.
 - Top on a bowl of rice.
+Season with shichimi togarashi or pepper.